 Accessible Residence Halls for Students with Disabilities

 WIU has made a conscientious effort to make the campus as accessible as possible.
-At the present time, Corbin/Olson, Washington, and Grote Halls are designed to accommodate students with disabilities.
+At the present time, Corbin/Olson, Grote, Thompson, and Washington Halls are designed to accommodate students with disabilities.

 If you have any questions or concerns with regard to accessibility, please feel free to contact UHDS, your Complex Director, or your RA.
 Every effort will be made to make your living arrangements as comfortable and convenient as possible.

 Air-Conditioning and Heating